mayankkk04/WeatherApp/README.md

 A real-time Weather Application built with React and deployed on AWS Cloud using S3 Static Website Hosting and CloudFront CDN for secure and fast global delivery.

+The site is live at CloudFornt - https://d3d285o9qolcni.cloudfront.net/
 ## 🚀 Project Overview

 This project demonstrates how a React application can be deployed to AWS without using any traditional servers.